dotnet/docfx/README.md

 The `main` branch is the default branch for pull requests and most other development activities.
 We occationally use `feature/*` branches for epic feature development.

 Releases are based on a stable `main` branch commit using [GitHub Releases](https://github.com/dotnet/docfx/releases).
-Release versioning follows [Semantic Versioning](https://semver.org/).
 Use of [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) is encouraged.

 Docfx is _not_ released under a regular cadence, new versions arrive when maintainers see enough changes that warrant a new releases.
 Sometimes we use prereleases to dogfood breaking changes and get feedbacks from the community.